kybeka/kybeka/README.md

 ## hello :wave:

-my name is kyla, and i am a student @ [USI](https://www.usi.ch/en). i'm currently writing my BSc thesis in smalltalk.
+my name is kyla, and i am now a masters student @ [USI](https://www.usi.ch/en).

-in my free time i love to pick up hobbies and then...drop them. i also love cooking, and when i travel i always take some film along :camera_flash:.
+in my free time i love to pick up new hobbies. i love to cook, and when i travel i always take some film along :camera_flash:.

 ## here's some stats: